 • sun exposure

-Ice will likely not reduce the duration of a flare-up, but it can ease the discomfort and inflammation of cold sores.
+Ice will likely not reduce the duration of a cold sore outbreak, but it can ease the discomfort and inflammation of cold sores.
 Apply a cold pack directly to the sores for temporary relief.
+To avoid the risk of irritating or burning your skin, limit your cold pack time to 15 minutes at a time.

-Aloe vera gel is widely available and you can grow it as a houseplant.
+You can purchase aloe vera gel from many local stores and websites and even grow your own aloe vera plants.
 While research connecting the plant to cold sores is limited, one in vitro 2016 study showed that its anti-inflammatory and antiviral effects could have inhibitory effects.

-Cold sores will usually go away on their own after a few days, but there are several prescription treatments that can help speed up that healing time.
+Cold sores usually go away on their own after a few days, but several prescription treatments can help speed up that healing time.

 If you experience several flare-ups a year, you can even take oral antiviral medication year-round to prevent flare-ups altogether.
 These treatments include: